fchoi0505/Wine_Ratings_Prices/README.md

 --(Description of preliminary feature engineering and preliminary feature selection, including decision-making process)

+  Beginning our process for feature engineering the team took a high level view of the data.
+A group concensus was reached to drop the Null values, our data set was made of 150,000 rows so dropping the null values was expected not to negatively impact the final data set used to train the model on.
+Once dropping the null values the data set still had 59000 rows and a multitude of columns.
+Dropping the null values help also limit the number of outliers remaining in the data set and it also made the outliers much more pronouced.
+We dealt with the outliers by using preliminary visualizations to get a birds eye view of the remianing data.
+Once removing the outliers and or acounting for the onces that could not be removed we began to bin the data.
+This was done to make the model more robust and to prevent or reduce overfitting.The risk of this is of course preformance but the team believed a sacrifice of speed for accuracy was a worthwhile trade off in the end.
+Another reason for the binning is because the data set was less than 100000 rows and we had less than 50 unique values for countries to bin by whihc made the risk of over fitting far less likeyl.
+The team then proceeded with grouping.
+We grouped by country, and looked into the rating of wine by country and compared countries such as the the US vs the next 5 highest rated countries.
+We also used numerical grouping by getting the mean of a particular countries wine.

 How are you training your model?

 We will be using SkiKit Learn to train the model and use the data points of rating and price grouped by country.
 The data will be split 70-30 with 70% of the data being used to train the model while the remianing data is used for a test base.
 The basis of training will consist of finding if a particular wine chosen is a good wine as classfied per our buckets or a bad wine.